 Incorporating the Butter Block: There are several methods of incorporating the butter into the dough.
 The most efficient, the letter fold, not only incorporates the butter, but also creates the first fold of the dough, combining two steps into one.
 It involves rolling the dough into a long rectangle, then visually dividing it lengthwise into three equal sections and smearing two of the adjacent sections with the plastic butter.
-To encase the butter, buttered side down, as if you were folding a business letter.
+To encase the butter, the empty third folds up over the buttered center.
+Then the top third is folded over the center, buttered side down, as if you were folding a business letter.
 The butter is now incorporated and you've also completed one turn.
 The dough is ready to be rolled out again, and you'll finish your second turn in a matter of minutes.
 Now that's efficient!